killiansheriff/ChemicalMotifIdentifier/README.md

 # ChemicalMotifIdentifier
+> [!WARNING]
+> **To reviewers:** As we are keeping these codes private untill acceptance of the work, the PyPi installation of the package will not work.
+Please follow the instructions provided in ``examples/install.sh`` for the installation.

 This repository contains the codes necessary to perform a chemical-motif characterization of short-range order, as described in our [Quantifying chemical short-range order in metallic alloys](https://arxiv.org/abs/2311.01545) paper and our [Chemical-motif characterization of short-range order using E(3)-equivariant graph neural networks](https://google.com) paper.